bentan4853563/AmazHub/COMPANY.INFO.md

 Contacts: maxim@vasilkoff.com, +35796253566

-# Brave Dev World: Web and Apps Development Services
+# AmazHub: Web and Apps Development Services

 ## Competitive Rates and Pricing for Superior Service

-At Brave Dev World, we offer competitive rates and pricing models tailored to provide superior service in mobile apps and web-development.
+At AmazHub, we offer competitive rates and pricing models tailored to provide superior service in mobile apps and web-development.
 Our expertise spans both outsourcing and outstaffing, offering flexible solutions to meet your unique needs.

 ### Outsourcing Services

-Outsourcing with Brave Dev World gives you access to specialized expertise and established teams, along with the flexibility to scale resources as needed.
+Outsourcing with AmazHub gives you access to specialized expertise and established teams, along with the flexibility to scale resources as needed.

 #### Benefits: